-- booster [default= gbtree ] - Which booster to use.
+- booster [default= gbtree] - Which booster to use.
 Can be gbtree, gblinear or dart; gbtree and dart use tree based models while gblinear uses linear functions. - verbosity [default=1] - Verbosity of printing messages.
 Valid values are 0 (silent), 1 (warning), 2 (info), 3 (debug).
 Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
-If there's unexpected behaviour, please try to increase value of verbosity. - validate\parameters [default to false, except for Python, R and CLI interface] - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not.
-The feature is still experimental.
-It's expected to have some false positives. - nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost.
-When choosing it, please keep thread contention and hyperthreading in mind. - disable\default\eval\metric [default= false] - Flag to disable default metric.
-Set to 1 or true to disable. - num\feature [set automatically by XGBoost, no need to be set by user] - Feature dimension used in boosting, set to maximum dimension of the feature
+If there's unexpected behaviour, please try to increase value of verbosity. - validate_parameters [default to false, except for Python, R and CLI interface] - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not. - nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost.
+When choosing it, please keep thread contention and hyperthreading in mind. - disable_default_eval_metric [default= false] - Flag to disable default metric.
+Set to 1 or true to disable. - num_feature [set automatically by XGBoost, no need to be set by user] - Feature dimension used in boosting, set to maximum dimension of the feature